Baty homers first time up in majors, Mets beat Braves 9-7

 UP NEXT

-RH Jacob deGrom (2-0, 1.62 ERA) will go for the Mets in the series finale Thursday, while the Braves were expected to announce their starter after the game.
-It could be LH Max Fried (10-4, 2.60), who’s been on the IL recovering from a concussion.
+RH Jacob deGrom (2-0, 1.62 ERA) will go for the Mets in the series finale Thursday.
+The Braves announced after the game that LH Max Fried (10-4, 2.60) will make the start after recovering from a concussion that sent him to the IL.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963